cvgmi/KSD-on-Lie-Groups/README.md

 ## Usage

-We provide code to implement our method, including synthetic data generation.
+This code is an implementation of our MKSDE algorithm and standard MLE, including synthetic data generation.
 Please run the code line by line.

 `MKSDE.R` - compute **MINIMUM KERNEL STEIN DISCREPANCY ESTIMATOR (MKSDE)** and **MLE** of parameter $F$ in von-Mises Fisher (vMF) distribution on $SO(N)$